kumahq/kuma-website/docs/docs/0.5.1/documentation/dps-and-data-model.md

 * `inbound` networking configuration, to configure on what port the DP will listen to accept external requests, specify on what port the service is listening on the same machine (for internal DP <> Service communication), and the [Tags](#tags) that belong to the service.
 * `outbound` networking configuration, to enable the local service to consume other services.

-For example, this is how we register a `Dataplane` for an hypotetical Redis service and then start the `kuma-dp` process:
+For example, this is how we register a `Dataplane` for a hypothetical Redis service and then start the `kuma-dp` process:

 ```sh
 echo "type: Dataplane